-Like the importance of the application of water to a landscape's environment, the correct and timely application of fertilizer is necessary to the health of turf, shrubs, flowers and trees and ultimately their overall appearance.
-Regular feeding of fertilizer promotes both healthy root growth and healthier vibrant looking shoots (grass blades, flowers and branches).
-This in turn generates a species that is better equipped to fight off weeds and resist pest, thus producing a longer lasting and beautiful turf, shrubs, flowers or trees.
-Healthier, thicker roots and cover also provides an additional layer of erosion control in some areas and promotes less maintenance overall.
+Like the importance of the application of water to a landscape's environment, the correct and timely application of fertilizer is necessary to the health of turf, shrubs, flowers, and trees and ultimately their overall appearance.
+Regular feeding of fertilizer promotes both healthy root growth and healthier vibrant looking shoots (grass blades, flowers, and branches).
+All fertilization should be based off the soil analysis performed and the recommendations set forth in that analysis.
+In most situations, you will be fertilizing the plant for color, but in certain situations you may be trying to balance the PH or improve a micro deficiency such as manganese, iron, zinc, molybdenum, or boron.
+These types of deficiencies are often overlooked in our industry but are of great importance to the overall plant health.